Deep Underground Neutrino Experiment: Revisions to scope, cost, and schedule

-In March, 2022, as part of the CD-1RR process, DOE announced that the project would be completed in two phases.
+In March 2022, as part of the CD-1RR process, DOE announced that the project would be completed in two phases.
 The plan for phasing was announced during the Snowmass Process, an exercise periodically organized by the Division of Particles and Fields (DPF) of the American Physical Society to plan the future of particle physics.
 Nominally, Phase I would consist of the first two far detector modules, a subset of the near detector system, and the 1.2 MW beamline, to be completed by 2032 for the estimated $3.1B cost.

 The CD-1RR process was completed on February 16, 2023, with an estimated cost for the project of $3.3B and an upper allowed cost range of $3.7B.
 To meet this cost, detector module 2 will be only 40% filled with liquid argon at project completion, and therefore not immediately usable for physics.
-The $3.3B cost does not include the approximately $1B price of the PIP II upgrade that is required for DUNE, nor $660M promised as of February, 2023, from international partners for DUNE.
+The $3.3B cost does not include the approximately $1B price of the PIP II upgrade that is required for DUNE, nor $660M promised as of February 2023, from international partners for DUNE.
 Including these funds, the total cost for Phase I of LBNF/DUNE at the end of the CD-1RR review process was close to $5B.

 Phase II would complete the full scope by adding the additional two far modules, completing the suite of subdetectors at the near site and upgrading the beam power to 2.4 MW.
 Phase II represents cost beyond the $3.1B estimate for Phase I and has been estimated to be at least an additional $900M.

-Physicists have expressed concern that the two phase plan may lead to DUNE falling far behind its primary competition, the Hyper-Kamiokande experiment, and that Phase II may not ever be constructed.
+Physicists have expressed concern that the two-phase plan may lead to DUNE falling far behind its primary competition, the Hyper-Kamiokande experiment, and that Phase II may not ever be constructed.

-What Led to the Rising Costs?

-Three contributions to the rising costs were:
+Rising costs

+Project manager Chris Mossey reported on the source of the rising costs to the 2023 Particle Physics Project Prioritization Panel at a meeting held at Fermilab in March 2023.
+He stated that the sources were: